Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Interval construction methodology

 Both $\localQ$ and $\globalQ$ in Section~\ref{sec:background} suffer from the same theoretical and practical concerns.
-Theoretically, they are both \emph{conservative} in the sense that they must control type-1 error probability under the worst case for the truth (i.e., the parameter setting with the largest quantile).
-Practically, not only can $Q_{\bx}$ be difficult to compute, but if the constraint set $\mathcal{X}$ is unbounded, computing the aforementioned quantiles becomes even more difficult.
-These challenges both stem from the composite nature of the null hypothesis. \cite{berger_boos} introduce a compelling solution in the context of hypothesis testing with nuisance parameters (a special case of hypothesis testing on $\varphi(\bx)$), which is to control type-1 error only over a data-informed region of the parameter space.
+Theoretically, they are \emph{conservative} in the sense that they control Type I error under the worst case truth (i.e., the parameter setting with the largest quantile).
+Practically, not only can $Q_{\bx}$ be difficult to compute, but if the constraint set $\mathcal{X}$ is unbounded, computing quantiles becomes even more difficult.
+Both challenges stem from the composite nature of the null hypothesis ($H_0$ in \Cref{eq:hypothesis_test}).
+Namely, for a given $\mu$, $\Phi_\mu \cap \mathcal{X}$ usually contains more than one feasible parameter value, so Type I error control must hold uniformly over all of these possible truths. \cite{berger_boos} introduce a compelling solution in the context of hypothesis testing with nuisance parameters (a special case of hypothesis testing on $\varphi(\bx)$), which is to control Type I error only over a data-informed region of the parameter space.
 Following their construction, we build a confidence interval that, instead of using the maximum $1-\alpha$ quantile over $\mathcal{X}$ in \eqref{eq:max_q} (or $\mathcal{X}\cap \Phi_\mu$ in \eqref{eq:max_q_mu}), uses a larger quantile ($1-\gamma$ with $\gamma < \alpha$) but that is maximized over a smaller set.
 The construction follows a three-step process: